-Quick Destination Guide to Malaysia
+Quick Guide to Backpacking Malaysia

 Malaysia is Southeast Asia’s underrated little gem.
 Sandwiched between Thailand, Singapore and Indonesia, it boasts steaming jungles, a mixture of religions and some of the prettiest scenery in the world.
 There are steep mountainsides to climb, miles of pristine coastline and some of the friendliest people on earth.

 Whilst not quite as popular and ready for tourism as Thailand and Vietnam, Malaysia is fast emerging as an unmissable destination in its own right and is capturing the hearts or countless visitors each year.

 Malaysia’s major attractions are its ancient temples, the luxury resorts around Penang, the UNESCO site of Maleka and the capital city of Kuala Lumpur is not to be missed.
 There are watersports on offer in Penang, cycling tours throughout mountain trekking in Sabah.
 The Kek Lok Si Temple in Penang is also not to be missed!!!

 Several major airlines, including Malaysian Airlines and Emirates, now operate flights to Kuala Lumpur and the major connection hub from Europe is Bangkok.
 A flight from Bangkok to KL can usually be picked up for as little as $30 or you can fly direct from Aus for $100 – $200.
 The land border with Thailand can be accessed by minibusses at both ends and the crossing is painless.

 Visa’s requirements are almost non-existent and most passport holders will get a 3 month Visa on arrival for no charge!
 If you intend on staying longer than 3 months then discuss the Malaysian Diplomatic mission to arrange an extension.